Ashmit-Gupta/SwipeIt-Android-Todo-List/README.md

 - **Add Tasks:** Easily add new tasks to your list.
 - **Swipe-to-Delete:** Swipe left on a task to remove it from the list with confirmation.
 - **Swipe-to-Edit:** Swipe right on a task to initiate editing.
-- **User Interface:** A Clean and user-friendly interface for seamless interaction.
+- **User Interface:** A clean and user-friendly interface for seamless interaction.

 ## Demo